-Statistical Capacity is a nation’s ability to collect, analyse, and disseminate high-quality data about its population and economy.
+Statistical Resource is a nation’s ability to collect, analyse, and disseminate high-quality data about its population and economy.

 Quality statistics are essential for all stages of evidence-based decision-making.